nicolasff/river/README.md

 #### TODO
 * Test support for Flash’s `<policy-file-request>\0` in the WebSocket implementation.
-* Find a better name, “cometd” is already taken.
 * Add automatic dead channel deletion.
-* Cleanup code.
 * Remove dependency on dict.c in channels.